annotation/text-fabric/tf/convert/app/transcription.md

     *   `sibling` edges correspond to TEI elements and their sibling elements «endSiblingYes»
 *   Here are the [TEI elements and attributes](elements.md) used in this corpus.
+«beginProcinsYes»
+*   Text-Fabric *node types* that start with a `?` correspond to TEI processing instruction with that node type as target.
+The attributes of the processing instruction translate to TF features.
+As to the link to slots: it is treated as if it were an empty element.
+«endProcinsYes»
+«beginProcinsNo»
+*   Processing instructions in the TEI are ignored and do not leave any trace in the TF data.
+«endProcinsNo»

+The conversion may invoke custom code which may generate extra features.
+For these features, metadata may have been declared, and it will show in the generated documentation.

 «token generation»